lkirk121/lkirk121.github.io/_posts/2024-11-02-Week-8-How-to-fillet-a-fish.md

 ## Week 8: How to Fillet a Fish

 This afternoon, around 2pm, I was getting ready to go out for an afternoon ski.
-I'd just got out the door (and put my skiis on), when one of the communty elders pulled up infront of the teacher apartment.
-He rolled down his window,
+I'd just got out the door, and put on my skiis, when one of the communty elders pulled up in front of the teacher apartment.
+He rolled down his window.

-"Do you want some fish?" he said.
+"Do you want some fish?"
+He said.

 "Sure!"
 I replied.

 He opened the driver door, got out, came around back, and opened the trunk.
 Sitting in the trunk, on a black garbage bag, was the biggest fish I'd ever seen.

-"It's a pike" he said, and he explained that he'd caught it in his ice net on the Tsiigenjik River that morning (the river is completely frozen over now, enough that you can drive a skidoo on it.
-A number of people have ice nets set).
+"It's a pike" he said.
+He explained that he'd caught it in his ice net on the Tsiigenjik River that morning.
+The pike was almost three feet long.

-A fish like this would have cost a fair bit of money from a store, or from a rather expensive fishing trip.
-Here was one sitting in the trunk of a car, fresh from an Arctic River.
-I thought the elder could have used it.
+A fish like that would have cost a fair bit of money from a store, or from an expensive fishing trip.
+Here was a northern pike, sitting in the trunk of a car, fresh from the Tsiigenjik River.
+I thought the elder could use it.
 I asked, but he said I could have it.
 The serendipity was almost too much.
 Had I left the house 5 minutes earlier, this might have never happened.

 ![fish](https://www.dropbox.com/scl/fi/y09go27osg2scrgjsb0y8/20241102_135332.jpg?rlkey=8piop9vu99dcpfqzifqyqc7jm&st=l7xfjgc9&raw=1)

 I thanked him, and put my hands under the fish to lift it out of the trunk.
 It took both arms to lift it.
 It weighed almost 20 pounds, and felt like lifting a small animal.
 The fish was partly covered in snow, but still fresh.
 It sagged in my arms as I lifted it from the trunk.
 I could make out the fins, tail, gills, mouth, and eyes.
-It felt warm, I thought I could feel the pulse deep within it.
+It felt warm.
+I thought I could feel a pulse deep within it.

 Holding this fish in my hands, I looked up at the elder.
 I realized I had no idea how to care for a fish like this.
 I'd never cleaned a fish on my own before.
 "What do I do with this?"
+I asked.

 "You could fillet it, I guess" he said.
 I imagined I could find a Youtube tutorial, or something, to help me out.
 "You could also hold it up, and take a picture, and tell people 'Hey!
 Look what I caught!'"
 He laughed.

-"Thank you!
-If you ever need a hand with something let me know!"
+"Thank you" not knowing what else to say, I offered, "If you ever need a hand with something please let me know."

 He waved, got back into his car, and drove off.